Who is fighting on the Joshua vs Franklin undercard?

 Now Joshua, 33, looks to rebuild, and his first task is a clash with American Franklin, who made his UK debut against Dillian Whyte in November.
 Franklin, 29, lost a narrow decision to Whyte, but many fans and pundits felt that the American had done enough to secure the win.

-In any case, Franklin has been rewarded with his biggest ever bout – Saturday’s main event with Joshua.
+In any case, Franklin has been rewarded with his biggest ever bout – tonight’s main event with Joshua.
 But who is fighting on the undercard at the O2 Arena?

 The key names to look out for are Fabio Wardley, Campbell Hatton and Galal Yafai.
 All three are undefeated Britons, with Wardley (15-0, 14 knockouts) emerging as one of the country’s top heavyweight prospects, while lightweight Hatton (10-0, 3 KOs) is the son of boxing legend Ricky Hatton.
 Meanwhile, flyweight Yafai (3-0, 2 KOs) has just begin his professional career after winning gold at the Tokyo Olympics.